BURN INJURY Lawyer in Vermont

 Burns are one of the most severe injuries you can sustain in an accident.
 According to the American Burn Association (ABA), burns claim the lives of over 3,000 people every year and are responsible for countless other long-term and life-altering consequences.
 When your burn injury is the result of someone else’s negligence, you may be entitled to seek compensation well beyond the offerings of insurance companies.
-The best way to determine if you have cause to file suit is through a one-on-one consultation with the personal injury attorneys at the new Hampshire Law Offices of Van Dorn, Curtiss & Rousseau.
+The best way to determine if you have cause to file suit is through a one-on-one consultation with the New Hampshire personal injury attorneys at Van Dorn, Curtiss & Rousseau, PLLC.

-If you have been injured or a loved one has been killed by a burn injury in Vermont or New Hampshire, please contact the Law Offices of Van Dorn, Curtiss & Rousseau online or call our Orford office at (866) 933-6115 today to schedule a free consultation with one of our personal injury attorneys.
+If you have been injured or a loved one has been killed by a burn injury in Vermont or New Hampshire, please contact Van Dorn, Curtiss & Rousseau, PLLC online or call our Orford office at (603) 556-4148 today to schedule a free consultation with one of our knowledgeable attorneys.

 Causes of Burn Injury

-The ABA reports that 40,000 hospitalizations occur every year due to burn injury.
-Of these 44 percent are caused by fire and 69 percent occur at home.
+The ABA reports that 40,000 hospitalizations occur every year due to burn injuries.
+Of these, 44 percent are caused by fire and 69 percent occur at home.
 Some of these injuries are caused by issues such as defective products and many of them affect children.